differential-games/differential-space/README.md

    cd server
    go install differential-space.go && differential-space
    ```

+Alternatively, after `go install` you can execute the binary locally from GOPATH.

 ### Install and Launch the Client
 1. Install `differential-space-client.exe`.
 You'll have the option to immediately launch